kirkovg/soa-project/api-gateway/README.md

 ## Building for production

-To optimize the apigateway application for production, run:
+To optimize the ApiGateway application for production, run:

     ./mvnw -Pprod clean package